 0 points for localities with less than 9 percent of residents at or below the federal poverty guidelines

-10. Maximum of 10 points for condition of other school buildings in the school division
+10. Maximum of 10 points for the condition of most other school buildings in the school division (not including the building proposed for renovation, addition, or replacement)

-10 points if other school division buildings are in Poor condition
+10 points if over half of the other school division buildings are in Poor condition

-5 points if other school division buildings are in Fair condition
+5 points if over half of the other school division buildings are in Fair condition

-0 points if other school buildings are in Good condition
+0 points if over half of the other school buildings are in Good condition

 11. Maximum of 10 points for Debt Capacity of the Locality (Debt Capacity for each locality expressed as a percentage based on Total Tax Supported Debt divided by the sum of Fair Market Value (FMV) of Taxable Real Estate + Assessed Value of Tangible Personal Property + Assessed Value of Public Service Corporations.
-Source: Ratio Measure 5 from JLARC’s Monitoring for Local Government Fiscal Distress 2020 and 2021 Report - April 2022)
+Source: Ratio Measure 5 from the Auditor of Public Accounts’ Monitoring for Local Government Fiscal Distress 2020 and 2021 Report – as of April 2022)

-10 points for greater than 6 percent
+10 points for a percentage greater than 6 percent

-5 points for between 3 and 6 percent
+5 points for a percentage between 3 and 6 percent

-0 points for less than 3 percent
+0 points for a percentage less than 3 percent

 REPORTING